Skip to main content

 You can also write the percentage as .8, and it will parse the same way you write it with 0.

 Sometimes, we want to build phylogenetic trees with different data matrix completeness.
-Using segul, we can filter with multiple data matrix completeness values in a single command.
-For this task, we use the npercent option:
+Using segul, we can do it in a single command using the npercent option:

 segul align filter --dir segul --dir alignments/ --input-format nexus --npercent 0.9 0.8 0.75